 In step three, we have arrived at the reason why we began: to uncover the root cause that lies at the heart of the problem.
 Several tools can help us reach our goal.
 Below is a list of the most common tools that manufacturers use.

-While covering each of the tools is outside our scope, you can learn more about Five Whys in this article.
+While covering each of the tools is outside our scope, you can learn more in our article on Five Whys.

 - Five Whys